The Dad Who Knew Too Little: Release

 The episode originally aired on the Fox network in the United States on January 12, 2003.
 It was viewed in approximately 7.6 million households that night.
 With a Nielsen rating of 7.1, the episode finished 39th in the ratings for the week of January 6–12, 2003 (tied with new episodes of Law & Order: Special Victims Unit and 48 Hours).
 It was the third highest-rated broadcast on Fox that week, following a National Football League playoffs game and an episode of Joe Millionaire.
 On December 6, 2011, "The Dad Who Knew Too Little" was released on Blu-ray and DVD as part of the box set The Simpsons – The Complete Fourteenth Season.
 Staff members Jean, Selman, Kirkland, Ian Maxtone-Graham, Carolyn Omine, Matt Warburton, and David Silverman, as well as cast member Yeardley Smith and former Simpsons guest star "Weird Al" Yankovic, participated in the audio commentary for the episode.

-In February 2004, "The Dad Who Knew Too Little" won a Writers Guild of America Award in the "Animation" category for its script.
-Other nominations in that category included the Simpsons episodes "Moe Baby Blues" and "My Mother the Carjacker", both from 2003, and episodes of Futurama, King of the Hill, and The Adventures of Jimmy Neutron: Boy Genius.
+In February 2004, Matt Selman won a Writers Guild of America Award in the "Animation" category for the script to "The Dad Who Knew Too Little" that he wrote.
+Other nominations in that category included the Simpsons episodes "Moe Baby Blues" and "My Mother the Carjacker", both from 2003, and episodes of Futurama, King of the Hill, and The Adventures of Jimmy Neutron, Boy Genius.
 "The Dad Who Knew Too Little" received a negative review from critic Colin Jacobson of DVD Movie Guide.
 He wrote: "How many times will the series go to the 'Homer neglects Lisa and gets in trouble' well?
 Many, and the result is usually the same: mediocrity and sentimentality.
 'Little' proves to be no less predictable than its brethren, though the private detective angle adds some mirth.
 Still, it’s an unexceptional episode that feels like one we’ve already seen many times."